Skip to content

 Modelon Impact is based on the idea of modeling reuse and acausal modeling.
 Acausal modeling is also known as equation-based or physics-based modeling.

-The same model can then be used in various types of systems and analysis, as the order of execution is automatically adjusted by the tool for each use case.
+The same model can then be used in various types of systems and analyses, as the order of execution is automatically adjusted by the tool for each use case.

 Note